-The Starling Bank app has a minimalist design which focuses on the necessities without added distractions, making it simple and straightforward to use.
+The Starling app has a minimalist design (slightly more serious than, say, Monzo or Revolut), which focuses on the necessities without added distractions.
+This makes it simple to navigate and use.
 Tabs allow you to access other features including making payments to other people or businesses, paying money into your account, and reviewing your spending.

 Is it safe?

 Starling is covered by the Financial Services Compensation Scheme (FSCS), meaning you are covered for up to £85,000.

 If you fall victim to fraud, Starling is regulated by the Financial Conduct Authority and has adhered to a voluntary industry code (one of the first to do so) called the Contingent Reimbursement Model (CRM) code.
 This not only means that in most cases it has to refund any unauthorised payments made from your account, but that it will also refund you if you’re tricked into sending money to a scammer (for example because they pretend to be contacting you from the bank).
 The exception is if you have acted negligently.

 Starling’s app and card have several security features to protect your account.
 Registration requires video and photo ID, and you will need a passcode and password to access your account.
 If you lose your bank card, you can immediately deactivate it with a push of a button.
 A live record of your transactions and home screen notifications also mean you are alerted to any strange payments immediately.

 Is Starling Bank ethical?

 Starling Bank says it is committed to creating a new kind of bank that puts customers first and is aware of its impact on society and the planet.

 Its mission statement says: “We do not provide banking services to organisations that use excessive power to systemically promote public behaviour that is harmful to individuals, groups or to the whole of society in order to maximise their own profits.
 This may include, for example, arms manufacturers and tobacco companies.
 We do not invest in such organisations or take investment from them.”